Unfolding a Bykov attractor: from an attracting torus to strange attractors: An application: Hopf-zero singularity unfolds strange attractors

 \section{An application: Hopf-zero singularity unfolds strange attractors}

-In this section, we prove the existence of strange attractors in analytic unfoldings of a Hopf-zero singularity for a particular case which has not been considered in \cite{BIS}.
-In order to improve the readability of the paper, we recall to the reader the most important steps about generic unfoldings of a Hopf-zero singularity. \medbreak
+In this section, we prove the existence of strange attractors in particular analytic unfoldings of a Hopf-zero singularity.
+In order to improve the readability of the paper, we recall to the reader the most important steps about unfoldings of a Hopf-zero singularity. \medbreak

 From now on, we consider Hopf-Zero singularities, that is, three-dimensional vector fields $f^*$ in $\RR^3$ such that: \begin{itemize} \medbreak \item $O\equiv (0,0,0)$ is an equilibrium of $f^\star$; \medbreak \item the spectrum of $df^*(0, 0, 0)$ is $\{\pm i\omega, \, 0\}$, with $\omega>0$. \medbreak \end{itemize} Without loss of generality, we can assume that: